aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 Suppose that Alice wants to send an encrypted message for round ``R`` to Bob whose email address is ``user@gmail.com``.
 First, the sender Alice needs to import the corresponding certificate ``user@gmail.com.crt`` as shown before.
 Second, after having imported such certificate, Alice also needs to add ``CA.pem`` as trusted root certificate in her email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.
-Finally, Alice can use her favourite email client to send an encrypted message to Bob.
+Finally, Alice can use her favourite email client to send an encrypted message to Bob's email address ``user@gmail.com``.

-In order to be able to decrypt after round ``R``, Bob with email ``user@gmail.com`` needs to perform the following operations.
+In order to be able to decrypt after round ``R``, Bob needs to perform the following operations.
 As shown [before](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md#openssl-examples), Bob can compute the secret key ``sk.pem``.
 Then, Bob needs to compute the certificate ``user@gmail.com.p12`` output by the following script:
 ```bash
 ../sk2cert.sh sk.pem user@gmail.com CAsk.pem CA.pem
 ````
+Bob will be asked to input his own private data that should be equal to the data that Alice used to compute ``user@gmail.com.crt``.
-and to import such certificate in his own email client or OS.
+Then.
+Bob must import such certificate ``user@gmail.com.p12`` in his own email client or OS.

 Finally, after having imported such certificate, Bob also needs to add ``CA.pem`` as trusted root certificate in his email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.